Al Qassar: Transport

-Currently, the underground Al Qassar Metro Station is under construction, having been launched during Phase 1.
-Once completed, it will be part of Doha Metro's Red Line North.
+Al Qassar is served by Al Qassar station which is part of the Red Line of the Doha Metro rapid transit system.

 Archaeology

 Al Qassar was found to have rock carvings of human and animals by an excavation team in 1979.
 Most of them have been eroded beyond recognition.
 Stone blocks containing still-recognizable carvings were cut off and transported to the Qatar National Museum for preservation.

 One petroglyph, which contains two different panels carved by more than one individual, depicts two horse riders and a camel.
 The riders, one behind the other, are holding lances in their upraised hands.
 The second rider appears to be chasing the first, as his lance is pointed towards the other rider's back.
 The figure of the second rider is leaning in a forward position, with the lance projecting from his upper body.
 In front of the riders is a camel with incomplete body features.
 Archaeologist Muhammad Abdul Nayeem tentatively dated the carving to the second millennium BC.